Unit 3 - Practice Quiz

 22 If a company uses 'Psychographic Segmentation' in its Marketing Plan, they are grouping customers based on:

-D. Income and Education Level
+B. Income and Education Level

 23 Which term in the Financial Plan describes the rate at which a new company spends its venture capital to finance overhead before generating positive cash flow?

-A. Tax Rate
+A. Burn Rate

-B. Burn Rate
+B. Tax Rate

 C. Growth Rate